alanng10/Alga/Docue/a.md

 Arca Intel release Compute as define in Class Lang and Secane by Alan Ng.

+Arca release Android Desktop operating system with desktop environment written in Class Lang that it did release.

 Arca release all word define in Class Lang.